HMH-464: World War II

-Marine Scout Bomber Squadron 464 (VMSB-464) was activated on April 15, 1944 at Marine Corps Air Station El Toro, California to train personnel.
+Marine Scout Bomber Squadron 464 (VMSB-464) was activated on 15 April 1944 at Marine Corps Air Station El Toro in California to train personnel.
 Their status changed in October of that year as they were designated a replacement training squadron.
-They were redesignated Marine Torpedo Bombing Squadron 464 (VMTB-464) on June 1, 1945.
-Following the surrender of Japan the squadron was deactivated as part of the general draw down of all US forces on March 10, 1946.
+They were redesignated Marine Torpedo Bombing Squadron 464 (VMTB-464) on 1 June 1945.
+Following the surrender of Japan the squadron was deactivated as part of the general draw down of all U.S. forces on 10 March 1946.

 1980s

-Marine Heavy Helicopter Squadron 464 (HMH-464) was reactivated under the Command of LtCol Flynn at Marine Corps Air Station New River, North Carolina on March 1, 1981 tasked to receive and introduce the CH-53E Super Stallion to the Fleet Marine Force.
+Marine Heavy Helicopter Squadron 464 (HMH-464) was reactivated under the Command of LtCol Joseph G. Flynn at Marine Corps Air Station New River on 1 March 1981, tasked to receive and introduce the CH-53E Super Stallion to the Fleet Marine Force.
 It became the first Marine squadron to receive the first production CH-53E aircraft in mid-1981.
 In 1983, four of the squadrons CH-53E aircraft along with pilots and supporting ground crew, deployed as part of the 24th Marine Amphibious Unit aboard the USS Iwo Jima to Beirut, Lebanon.
 This was the first shipboard deployment of the new aircraft.
-While in theater, the aircraft provided heavy lift support during the deployment, and provided critical support during the aftermath of the tragic October 23 bombing of the Marine barracks.
+While in theater, the aircraft provided heavy lift support during the deployment, and provided critical support during the aftermath of the tragic 23 October bombing of the Marine barracks.

 The 10,000 mishap-free flight hour mark was attained in September 1984.
-Following Combined Arms Exercise 6/7, HMH-464 attained another first by flying non-stop from Marine Corps Air Station Yuma, Arizona to MCAS New River, utilizing aerial refueling to cover a distance of 1870 mi.
-The squadron was proud to be honored by the Marine Corps Aviation Association as the recipient of the Commandant's Aviation Efficiency Trophy for 1987.
+Following Combined Arms Exercise 6/7, HMH-464 attained another first by flying non-stop from Marine Corps Air Station Yuma in Arizona to MCAS New River, utilizing aerial refueling to cover a distance of 1870 mi.
+The squadron received the Commandant's Aviation Efficiency Trophy for 1987.